-The Recreation Capital Reserve Fund includes funding for the beginning of the walking path extension.
+The Recreation Capital Reserve Budget includes funding for the beginning of the walking path extension which was slated to begin in 2017 but will begin in the spring of 2018.

-The Park and Recreation Budget includes basic operating costs of the existing parks and expenses incurred in hosting the Easter Egg Hunt, Summer movies and the Fall Fest.
-The revenues indicated are from the rental of park facilities and advertising revenue from the signs at the baseball field as well as .20 mills of Real Estate Taxes.
+The Park and Recreation Budget includes basic operating costs of the existing parks and expenses incurred in hosting the Easter Egg Hunt and summer movies.
+This budget also includes the purchase of a replacement mower used to maintain the parks.
+The revenues indicated are from the rental of park facilities and advertising revenue from the signs at the baseball field as well as .20 mills of real estate taxes.

-The Fire Budget continues using 0.75 mills and use the same assessment as does the General Fund.
-The fund covers Hilltown Fire Company's Insurance and Fire Hydrant rentals and retains \$4,000 for the beginning of 2018.
+The Fire Budget continues using .75 mills and use the same assessment as does the General Fund.
+The fund covers Hilltown Fire Company's insurance and fire hydrant rentals, and retains \$4,000 for the beginning of 2019.
 The remainder of the funds are distributed to the seven fire companies using the 50% area and 50% assessment formula.